-For 3D-Var without node updates, the analysis at the second time of assimilation ($t_2 = 1500 \text{ yr}$) of the ice thickness at r = 0 is unfortunately degraded relative to the forecast, but the estimated position of the margin is still improved by the second analysis.
+For 3D-Var without node updates, the analysis at the second time of assimilation ($t_2 = 1500$ years) of the ice thickness at r = 0 is unfortunately degraded relative to the forecast, but the estimated position of the margin is still improved by the second analysis.
 In the case where ice thickness and nodes are updated, the estimates of both ice thickness at r = 0 and the position of the margin are degraded at the second time of assimilation.
 This weakens the confidence in the forecast and we partially lose what we had gained from the previous analysis.
-This effect would not necessarily appear with another set of observations of thickness, but the experiment shows the sensitivity of 3D-Var to current observations because of the use of fixed variances in the prescribed covariance matrix $\bf B$.
+The experiment shows the sensitivity of 3D-Var to current observations resulting from the dependence of the prescribed covariance matrix B on the positions of the mesh nodes.
 Using the ETKF assimilation scheme, where the covariance matrix fully evolves in time, is seen to improve the overall estimates.
 At each assimilation time, the errors in the estimated ice thickness and the position of the margin are decreased.
-Notably we do not observe any degrading of the estimates at the second time of assimilation.
-This demonstrates the better ability of the ETKF to provide accurate estimates in the context of the moving point model.
-Remembering past observations through the ensemble ensures that the ETKF is a more reliable scheme than 3D-Var.
-This improvement has a computational cost, however, as we now need to run the model N_e times instead of once for 3D-Var.
+Notably, we do not observe any degrading of the estimates at the second time of assimilation.
+This improvement can be attributed to the better background forecast produced by the ETKF at each assimilation time.